This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Historic Monuments at the National Mall

-Time estimate: 2 to 6 hours.
+Time Estimate: 2 to 6 hours.
 Monuments are open 24/7.

 This itinerary moves from east to west.
 However, all monuments listed are within a distance and a roughly one mile (1.6 kilometer) distance.

 You can park your bike back at a bike stand before each monument you enter.
 This is the most secure option, because nothing is really preventing someone from walking away with an unlocked bike.
-There are select areas where bike riding is not allowed near monuments, such as in the World War II Monument.

 The National Park Service is responsible for the monuments and does an amazing job with the upkeep, so be sure to follow the directions of guards at each monument.

 If you want to take a guided tour, there are good options listed on TripAdvisor.
 I haven’t personally done a tour, but some people might prefer it.
-I found this five star guided bus and walking tour for under $100 dollars.

 Washington Monument